QuantumMisaka/LASP_autotrain_lib/README.md

 Original: ZPLiu's Group (SDHuang, SCMa, ZPLiu et. al.)

-Last Update: 2023-05-04
+Last Update: 2023-05-06

-Version: V1.2.6
+Version: V1.2.7

 ## Update log

-V1.2.6.1:
+V1.2.7:
-Update lasp2reann.py and related compoents to transform lasp allstr/for.arc or TrainStr/For.arc to REANN configuratuon formula.
+1. Update lasp2reann.py and related compoents to transform lasp allstr/for.arc or TrainStr/For.arc to REANN configuratuon formula.
+2. Update lasp2extxyz.py and related compoents to transform lasp allstr/for.arc or TrainStr/For.arc to extxyz formula for ASE, Ovito and NequIP

 V1.2.6:
 1. Script Traindata_analysis_more.py for give the full infomation of TrainStr.txt and TrainFor.txt